C.S. Lewis: His Contribution to the World

 The Screwtape Letters - A must for every Christian library.
 A satirical, provocative tale of a senior demon, Uncle Screwtape, mentoring his demon nephew, Wormwood, in the fine art of tempting Christians.
 There are 31 letters addressed to dear Wormwood, giving him detailed instructions, methods and tactics to lure Christians to sin.
 It's a comical, yet eye-opening revelation of the devil's bag of tricks.
 Christian's will see their own weaknesses and how the devil uses them in an attempt to destroy them.
 But they will also find ways to stop the devil and his cohorts and send them packing.

 The Chronicles of Narnia - Lewis' most well known and top selling book series, which has sold over 100 million copies.
 The series tells of the beautiful land of Narnia, a magical world ruled and protected by the great lion Aslan (a type of Christ).
 Narnia is filled with endearing, mythical beasts, kings and queens, princes and princesses, and a great enemy, the White Witch.
-Narnia is discovered by four children who stumbled in through a their uncle Digory's Wardrobe.
+Narnia is discovered by four children who stumbled in through their uncle Digory's Wardrobe.
 The books in order are:

 The Magician's Nephew